1987–88 Pittsburgh Penguins season

 The 1987–88 Pittsburgh Penguins season was the Penguins' 21st season in the National Hockey League (NHL).
 The Penguins improved on their previous season, and finished with a winning record for the first time since the 1978–79 season.
-Nevertheless, the Penguins again did not qualify for the playoffs, actually finishing last in a tightly contested Patrick Division despite earning only seven fewer points than the division champion New York Islanders.
+Nevertheless, the Penguins again did not qualify for the playoffs for the sixth year in a row for the first time in franchise history, actually finishing last in a tightly contested Patrick Division despite earning only seven fewer points than the division champion New York Islanders.

 Regular season

 The Penguins were involved in one of the closest playoff races in NHL history, as they competed down the stretch with the New Jersey Devils and the New York Rangers for the final playoff spot in the Patrick Division.
 Despite two hefty losses to New Jersey in the last two weeks of the season, the Penguins gave themselves hope with a 7–6 overtime win against the Washington Capitals in their penultimate game of the season.
 On the last day of the season, the Penguins defeated the Hartford Whalers 4–2 and moved ahead of New York and New Jersey.
 However, this position was temporary as the Rangers shut out Quebec, 3–0, eliminating the Penguins.
 The Devils had the last laugh as they beat the Chicago Blackhawks 4–3 in overtime on a goal by John MacLean to claim the fourth and final Patrick Division playoff spot, ahead of both the Rangers and Penguins.

 The Penguins finished the regular season 1st in power-play opportunities (500), power-play opportunities against (507), power-play goals against (120) and short-handed goals allowed (19).